nayibedya/shortener-ms/README.md

 - To change the port number go to application.yml

 ###Using Docker
-- RUN mvn clean install.
+- docker-compose up -> to start the application
-- Run the docker file
+- docker-compose down -> to stop the application

 ##API Lists